CrossRealms/Splunk-Cyences-App-for-Splunk/docs/install_configure/configuration.md

 1. Navigate to the Cyences app and from the navigation bar go to **Cyences Settings > Cyences App Configuration**.

-2. At the top of the dashboard there is a section for **HoneyDB Configuration**
+2. On the left panel of the dashboard there is a section for **HoneyDB Configuration**

 3. Update the **API ID** and **API Key** for the HoneyDB API.